Wartburg Community Symphony_Final-Black

 Business sponsorships help the symphony offer innovative programs including summer camps, feature outstanding soloists, and even provide scholarships for talented musicians from across the nation to come to our city and fulfill their educational aspirations.

-We’re excited to announce some changes to our Business Sponsorship program.
-Sponsorship levels remain the same, but in addition to your business ad being run in every concert program this season, we will more visibly acknowledge our sponsors with new signage in the Neumann Auditorium lobby and screen projections in the auditorium prior to concerts and during intermission.
+Sponsorship levels remain the same, but in addition to your business ad being run in every concert program this season, we will continue to visibly acknowledge our sponsors with signage in the Neumann Auditorium lobby and screen projections in the auditorium prior to concerts and during intermission.

-**If you are interested in exploring additional business sponsorship opportunities, like sponsoring one of this year’s concerts or a guest artist, please let us know!
+If you are interested in exploring additional business sponsorship opportunities, like sponsoring one of this year’s concerts or a guest artist or have questions about business sponsorship, contact Kim Folkers at kimberly.folkers@wartburg.edu.

 Business Sponsorship Levels & Benefits